jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 ``.ipynb`` extension.

 .. image:: figs/notebook_components.png
-   :alt: Communication diagram showing five nodes labeled user, browser, notebook server, notebook file, and kernel.
+   :alt:

+..
+   Alt text is intentionally left blank because the image content is described thoroughly in the surrounding text.

 The notebook server is a communication hub.
-The browser, notebook file and kernel cannot talk to each other directly.
-They communicate indirectly through the notebook server.
-The user can only talk to the browser.
-The notebook server and kernel are colored green whereas the browser is colored purple to draw a distinction between the Jupyter front end versus back end.
+The browser, notebook file on disk, and kernel cannot talk to each other directly.
+They communicate through the notebook server.
 The notebook server, not the kernel, is responsible for saving and loading notebooks, so you can edit notebooks even if you don't have the kernel for that language—you just won't be able to run code.
 The kernel doesn't know